 One of their latest projects is Digital Atmosphere, an AR technology and live data inputs that give our environment a voice, makes the invisible visible and create dynamic public artworks.

 Digital Atmosphere looks at how technology and art can illuminate the quality of our air, usually invisible to the naked eye, and bring us an urgent step closer to a sustainable, zero-emissions future.
 At a time when the safety of our air is at the front and centre of our public consciousness, this digital installation is a timely technological and artistic endeavour.

 Studio Above&Below explain that using cutting-edge digital and sensor technology, the sculpture’s Atmo Sensor picks up the invisible change of air quality of the immediate environment, which is translated into an evocative visual simulation, visible to the viewer through the AR headset.

-They continue that even if the air looks clear, it is certain that you will inhale tens of millions of solid and liquid particles, travelling from one side of the planet to the other.
-These ubiquitous specks of matter are known as aerosols, which are invisible to the eye, however not invisible to our lungs.
-With Digital Atmosphere we are investigating a future in which clear air may be a reality through giving nature a voice.
+They continue that even if the air looks clear, it is certain that you will inhale tens of millions of solid and liquid particles travelling from one side of the planet to the other.
+These ubiquitous specks of matter are known as aerosols, which are invisible to the eye but not invisible to our lungs.
+With Digital Atmosphere, we are investigating a future in which clear air may be a reality by giving nature a voice.
 The impact of air pollution on our bodies became especially clear throughout the current Covid-19 pandemic.

 Digital Atmosphere is an Augmented Reality experience that plays with digital and physical interaction.
 The artwork is inspired by investigations into early air pollution devices, including rudimentary ones which used canary birds, and computational flocking systems, sensing, reacting and visualising changes of air quality in a poetic way.